mkurovski/liked2play/README.md

    A simple `nbstripout --uninstall` will revert these changes.

-Then take a look into the `notebooks` folders.

 ## Usage

 There are two steps that need to be performed before you can use this.
 The best thing to do is to read